 While traveling the 5.6 kilometers between the south and north of the airport, the new trains will accelerate to speeds up to 80 km/h.
 On the way from the new station behind Terminal 1, which serves the long-distance and regional train stations, past Terminal 2 and then southward adjacent to the motorway, the new Sky Line trains will descend to ground level along the motorway and then rise back up to stop at the Terminal 3 station.

 Like most driverless people movers, the cutting-edge new trains will be bidirectional.
 The new Sky Line will be able to carry two different passenger groups.
 All outbound passengers and Schengen transfer passengers will be able to use one or two publicly accessible cars, while non-Schengen transit passengers ride separately.
+The new Sky Line runs on rubber tires and with the help of a central rail guidance system.
+An energy management system ensures efficient operating procedures so that the Sky Line can provide the highest possible performance on short sections of track.
 A new building for controlling and servicing the automated Sky Line trains is being built to make sure that up to 4,000 passengers per hour and direction can travel between Terminals 1 and 3 via Terminal 2.
 The two-part facility integrates a central control room and a warehouse for parts and materials.
 The main building has seven floors while the workshop makes do with two.
 Pillars prop it up to a height of 16 meters, level with the Sky Line tracks.
 Like Terminal 3, this facility features a sustainable design that includes a planted roof and a 620-square-meter photovoltaic system able to generate up to about 100,000 kW/h of electric power a year.

 In March 2018, a major step was taken toward implementing the vision that had already been worked out on paper: a decision on who would supply the new Sky Line.